Climate change in Kenya: Agriculture and livestock

 Agriculture remains an important component of Kenyan households' economic and social well-being.
 Climate change is already affecting the country's agricultural sector, which is responsible for over 33 percent of Kenya's GDP and is the primary source of sustenance for 60% of the population.
 Three quarters of Kenya's farming produce comes from small scale farmers.
 In some areas of Kenya temperatures can exceed 35 C, at which the heat is damaging to maize, a staple crop in Kenya.

-Kenya is one of the world's largest producers of tea, with the tea sector accounting for about a quarter of total export earnings and 4% of GDP.
-The industry provides rural jobs that are key to the reduction of rural–urban migration, but areas currently used to cultivate tea are expected to experience increased climate driven stresses.
+Kenya is one of the world's largest producers of tea, with the sector accounting for about a quarter of total export earnings and 4% of GDP.
+The industry provides rural jobs that are key to the reduction of rural–urban migration, but the areas currently used to cultivate tea are expected to face increasing climate driven stresses.

 High temperatures are also expected to increase pest and disease loads in domesticated animals, especially in arid and semi-arid (ASALs) regions.
 Livestock trends in ASALs between 1977 and 2016 show cattle declined by 26.5%, while sheep and goats increase by 76% and camels by 13.3%.
 Climate change could result in the loss of 52% of the ASAL cattle population (or 1.7 million cattle) at a cost of US$340–680 million to the economy.

 A number of startups, non profits and companies are working to address climate change–related issues.

 Manufacturing sector

-Kenya's manufacturing sector, which produces good for both domestic use and exports, is one of the largest in Sub-Saharan Africa.
-Accounting for almost 10% of GDP in 2010, and employing 13% of formal sector labor in 2012, its output was valued at over KES1 trillion in 2014.
+Kenya's manufacturing sector, which produces good for both domestic use and exports, is one of the largest in Sub-Saharan Africa, accounting for almost 10% of GDP in 2010, and employing 13% of formal sector labour in 2012, its output was valued at over KES1 trillion in 2014.
 Consuming around 60% of electricity generated in the country, manufacturing produces about 10% of Kenya's greenhouse gas emissions.

 Kenya's National Climate Change Action Plan (NCCAP) identifies some impacts of climate change on the manufacturing sector: